 Many of these travel jobs require a substantial commitment, including specialized training and lots of passion, the latter being the most important.
 If you are passionate about traveling, you can do any of these jobs.
 You can be certain of that!

-Are there any other travel jobs that you feel should be mentioned?
+Are there any other jobs related to travel that you feel should be mentioned?
 Let me know in the comments below!

 Happy travels! -Jon